sylistine/adbutil/README.md

 - `run <activity>`
 - `stop <activity>`
 *as well as*, importantly, commands for setting 'working' values so that <apk>, <packageid>, and <activity> may be omitted.

+# setup
+This project uses a vanilla go setup, and assumes that you already have adb in your PATH.

+In order to use this project, clone it into your %GOHOME%/src/ directory